evennia/evennia/docs/sphinx/source/wiki/Players.rst

 `CmdSet <Commands.html>`_ defaulting to the set defined by ``settings.CMDSET_PLAYER``.

-If you are logged in into default Evennia under any multisession mode, you can use the ``@ooc`` command to leave your current `Character <Objects.html>`_ and go into OOC mode.
+Logged into default Evennia, you can use the ``@ooc`` command to leave your current `Character <Objects.html>`_ and go into OOC mode.
 You are quite limited in this mode, basically it works like a simple chat program.
-It acts as a staging area for switching between Characters (if your game supports that) or as a safety mode if your Character gets deleted. .
-Use ``@ic`` attempt to puppet a Character.
+It acts as a staging area for switching between Characters (if your game supports that) or as a safety mode if your Character gets deleted.
+Use ``@ic`` to attempt to puppet a Character.

 Note that the Player object can and often do have a different set of [Locks#Permissions Permissions] from the Character they control.
-Normally you should put your permissions on the Player level - only if your Player does not have a given permission will the permissions on the Character be checked.
+Normally you should put your permissions on the Player level - this will overrule permissions set on the Character level (unless ``@quell``-ing is used).

 How to create your own Player types
 -----------------------------------